How to Clean an Instant Pot: Daily and Deep Cleaning Methods

 Instant Pot, Crockpot, and other brands of similar multi-functional countertop cookers can be found in many households.
 The appliance combines the actions of a pressure cooker, slow cooker, yogurt maker, rice cooker, and warmer into one programmable, versatile unit.
-Ranging in size from 3 quarts to 8 quarts, some models even have inserts so you can bake cupcakes, coddle an egg, or steam fish and vegetables.
+Ranging in size from 3 to 8 quarts, some models even have inserts for baking cupcakes, coddling an egg, or steaming fish and vegetables.

 How Often to Clean an Instant Pot

-The Instant Pot should be cleaned after every use.
-Since most of the inner cooking chambers are stainless steel, the vessel can be hand-washed with hot water and dishwashing liquid or placed in the dishwasher.
-If the appliance is used regularly, it should be deep-cleaned at least once a month.
+Your Instant Pot should be cleaned after every use.
+Since most inner cooking chambers are made of stainless steel, the vessel can be hand-washed with hot water and dishwashing liquid, or placed in the dishwasher.
+The silicone seal can also be placed on the top rack of the dishwasher after each use.
+If the appliance is used regularly, it should be deep cleaned at least once a month.